Updated – May 2026

 The Completeness Requirement

-Industry-Specific Implementation Patterns
+Industry-Specific AI Agent Implementation Patterns

-Healthcare: Clinical Decision Support
+Healthcare AI Agents: Clinical Decision Support

 A compliant clinical decision support AI agent follows this pattern: